6 Sneaky Reasons You're Not Losing Weight

 I log a solid hour of exercise almost every day.
 But outside of that, my time is mostly spent sitting in front of a computer.
 Could this be one of the reasons why I'm working out but not losing weight?

 Yep.
 Much to my dismay, research finds that dedicated workouts simply can't compensate for being sedentary the rest of the time.
 According to one University of Missouri–Columbia study, sitting for just a few hours causes your body to stop making a fat-inhibiting enzyme called lipase.
 Getting up and walking for just two minutes during each of those hours burns an additional 59 calories a day, according to research from the University of Wisconsin–Milwaukee.

-Experts recommend setting a timer on the computer to remind you to move every hour, but what's helped me is the Fitbit One ($235, amazon.com).
+Experts recommend setting a timer on the computer to remind you to move every hour, but what's helped me is the Fitbit One (Buy It, $235, amazon.com).
 I keep this activity tracker clipped to my bra 24/7, and I won't go to bed until I've logged 10,000 steps a day.
 To accomplish that, I heed some of those recommendations we've all heard a million times ("Take the stairs instead of the elevator," "Park far away from the mall").
 I even jog in place while brushing my teeth and watching TV.
 At first my husband and son laughed their skinny little butts off at me, but now seeing me hopping around the living room strikes them as normal.
 Walks are part of my family's evening routine, and "How many steps do you have now?" has become the new "Are we there yet?"
 I've even given Fitbits to friends and family as gifts so we can see who takes the most steps.
 Move-more mission: accomplished.